Beisan Subdistrict, Mandatory Palestine

 Subdistricts grouped by districts in 1945.
 Galilee District with Beisan Subdistrict in green.

 The Beisan Subdistrict (قضاء بيسان; נפת ביסאן) was one of the subdistricts of Mandatory Palestine.
 It was located around the city of Baysan.
-After the 1948 Arab-Israeli War, the subdistrict disintegrated; most of it became part of Israel, and has been merged with the neighboring Nazareth Subdistrict to from the modern-day Jezre'el County.
-The southernmost parts, however, fell within the modern-day West Bank – because of that, they were first occupied and unilaterally annexed by Jordan, and were later occupied by Israel following the Six-day War.
+After the 1948 Arab-Israeli War, the subdistrict disintegrated; most of it became part of Israel, and has been merged with the neighboring Nazareth Subdistrict to form the modern-day Jezre'el County.
+The southernmost parts, however, fell within the modern-day West Bank – because of that, they were first occupied and unilaterally annexed by Jordan, and were later occupied by Israel following the Six-Day War.

-Depopulated towns and villages
+Towns and villages

 Official population statistics for the sub-district, from Village Statistics, 1945.